 - Medicines such as steroids or NSAIDs may be used to reduce swelling.
 This can help relieve pain.
 Steroids may be injected into the rotator cuff area.
 NSAIDs are available without a doctor's order.
 Ask your healthcare provider which medicine is right for you.
 Ask how much to take and when to take it.
 Take as directed.
 NSAIDs can cause stomach bleeding or kidney problems if not taken correctly.

 - Surgery: You may need surgery if the pain and tightening in your shoulder do not go away.
 This may also be done if pain worsens or is so severe that it affects your daily activities.
-During surgery, your caregiver may remove bone spurs and inflamed tissue around the shoulder.
+During surgery, your healthcare provider may remove bone spurs and inflamed tissue around the shoulder.

 - Physical therapy can help you improve movement and strength, and decrease pain.
 A physical therapist will teach you safe exercises.
 The exercises may help you move your shoulder normally again and strengthen your rotator cuff.
 You may also learn other exercises, such as stretching and strengthening of your shoulder muscles.
 You may learn changes to make to your daily activities that will help decrease stress on your tendons.

 How can I care for my rotator cuff tendinitis at home?

 - Rest: Limit activity on your affected shoulder to decrease stress on the tendon.
 This may help prevent further damage, decrease pain, and promote healing.

 - Apply ice on your shoulder area.
 Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your shoulder for 15 to 20 minutes every hour or as directed.

 - Shoulder position: Keep your shoulder in the correct position so it will heal faster.
 This may be done by increasing the height of armrests while you work, drive, and sit.
 Try not to sleep on the side of your injured shoulder.
 If you are a woman, wear a sports bra so that the straps are closer to your neck.
 This may help decrease stress in the affected shoulder.

 When should I call my doctor or orthopedist?